MatBar99/Master_Thesis_ASR/README.md

 https://drive.google.com/file/d/19pdnu1KPVDZyZvd07xsnuQpFo-72VOPG/view?usp=drive_link

-5. Place them in main folder of this repository
+5. Place models in the main folder of this repository

 # Usage
 This app is simple FastAPI code, which has only one endpoint that can be used to transcript